Understanding HPV: A Detailed & Comprehensive Guide

 HPV stands for Human Papillomavirus.
 Transmitted through sexual contact, this virus can infect various parts of the body, including the genital area, throat, and mouth.

 While HPV infections often go away on their own, certain types can lead to more serious health problems.
-For instance, HPV infection can cause abnormal cell growth, which can sometimes lead to cancers, including cervical, vaginal and penile cancers.
+For instance, HPV infection can cause abnormal cell growth, which can sometimes lead to cancers, including cervical, vaginal and anal cancers.
 In fact, a large majority of cervical cancers worldwide (>95%) can be attributed to HPV viruses alone.

 Understanding HPV Types and Risks?